uttaransarkar/uttaransarkar/README.md

   # I'm Uttaran Sarkar 😃

-- 🔭 An enthusiastic coder, currently pursuing my Bachelor of Engineering degree at the Thapar Institute of Engineering and Technology
+- 🔭 An enthusiastic coder, currently pursuing my Bachelor of Engineering degree at the Thapar Institute of Engineering and Technology, India

 - 🌱 Passionate about bringing about change via technology